How to book

 For many newspapers you’ll need to reserve a microfilm reader, but please check the individual title and date with staff as some are original only.
 If you’re looking for maps, you may need a microfiche and microfilm reader.
 Let us know and we can advise.

-You can book a computer in advance for a maximum of two hours.
+You can book a computer in advance for a morning or afternoon session.
 You’ll need to register with us to use the computers.

 Microfilm readers and computers can get busy, so please book in advance.